-Ahnapee Brewery with it’s original home base in Algoma Wisconsin, has a new facility and taproom near Green Bay.
-Compared to the intimate setting in Algoma, it’s apparent that Ahnapee is thinking big in Suamico, as Nick Callaway works to keep up with a growing demand for his brews.
-With an event hall for forty people and a monstrous two room tap house in Suamico, it seems the that Ahnapee’s two locations are hardly related.
+Ahnapee Brewery, with it’s original home base in Algoma, has a new facility near Green Bay, Wisconsin.
+Compared to the intimate setting in Algoma, it’s apparent that Ahnapee is thinking big.
+Nick Callaway is working to keep up with a growing demand for his beer in this Suamico location.
+With an event hall for forty people, coupled with a monstrous tap house, it seems the Suamico taproom is hardly related to its Algoma counterpart.

 I decided this past weekend, since Ahnapee’s Suamico location was celebrating its grand opening, that I’d visit the two locations.
 You know, do a little Compare and contrast.
-The thing is, there’s such a stark contrast between the two locations that, besides the quality beer, there’s little these two locations have in common.
-I’ll explain, give you my take and let you decide which better suits your style.
+The thing is, there’s such a stark contrast between the two locations, that, besides the quality beer, there’s little they have in common.
+I’ll describe them, give you my take and let you decide which better suits your style.
 Of course, if you’re looking for a nearby place in Green Bay, the Suamico location wins out.

 Here’s my two night Ahnapee Brewery experience